airbnb/css/java.md

 applies when there are no block tags such as <code>@return`.

 #### 7.1.2 Paragraphs
 One blank line&#8212;that is, a line containing only the aligned leading asterisk (`*`)&#8212;appears between paragraphs, and before the group of block tags if present.
 Each paragraph but the first has `&lt;p&gt;` immediately before the first word, with no space after.

 #### 7.1.3 Block tags

-Any of the standard "block tags" that are used appear in the order <code>@param`, `@return`, `@throws`, `@deprecated`, and these four types never appear with an empty description.
-When a block tag doesn't fit on a single line, continuation lines are indented four (or more) spaces from the position of the <code>@`.
+Any of the standard "block tags" that are used appear in the order `@param`, `@return`, `@throws`, `@deprecated`, and these four types never appear with an empty description.
+When a block tag doesn't fit on a single line, continuation lines are indented four (or more) spaces from the position of the `@`.

 ### 7.2 The summary fragment
 Each Javadoc block begins with a brief **summary fragment**.
 This fragment is very important: it is the only part of the text that appears in certain contexts such as class and method indexes.

 This is a fragment&#8212;a noun phrase or verb phrase, not a complete sentence.
 It does **not** begin with `A {@code Foo} is a...`, or
-<code class="badcode">This method returns...`, nor does it form a complete imperative sentence
-like <code class="badcode">Save the record.`.
+`This method returns...`, nor does it form a complete imperative sentence like `Save the record.`.
 However, the fragment is capitalized and punctuated as if it were a complete sentence.

 **Tip:** A common mistake is to write simple Javadoc in the form